Alban-ren/Wiki-Nacre/README.md

 * Explanations of the software and computational tools employed in these analyses (see the [general genomic](genomics/) section),

-* The code used for genome-related analyses (see the experiment section).
+* The code used for genome-related analyses (see the [script](genomics/Script_classification.md) section).

-You will also find similar explanations and scripts related to the identification of bacterial communities associated with Pinna nobilis and Pinna rudis tissues.
+You will also find similar explanations and scripts related to the identification of bacterial communities associated with Pinna nobilis and Pinna rudis tissues in the [bacteria](Bacteria/) section.